kirtfitzpatrick/writer-reader/README.md

 /**
  * The Writer maintains the string constant and decorator prototype to generate
  * the correct key for the thing being stored.
 Usually the decorator objects
  * will be configs of some sort.
-This is about code reuse after all.
-Same code,
- * different config file.
- * Readers will call the Writer to generate the key for maximum consistency.
+Readers will call the Writer to generate
+ * the key for maximum consistency.
  */
 export const VpcStackWriters = {
   vpcId: new AwsParameterStoreStringWriter(["vpc-id"], Config.prototype.genEnvKey),